BStarcheus/Coup-RL/README.md

 ## FAQ
 ### Do I need to install everything?
 No. If you aren't going to use the desktop app, you don't need to install PyQt6 and its dependencies.
-You can ignore the command from above:
+You can ignore the command:
 ```bash
 $ pip install -r app/requirements.txt
 ```